dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 To view the chart please check the following link https://lucid.app/lucidchart/0916f541-fda7-4be3-b13d-9c4f6b2200a3/edit?viewport_loc=-535%2C-57%2C3383%2C1508%2C0_0&invitationId=inv_f913a5bf-8fe4-43b1-86ea-060bde784dfb

 # Security
-Important thing when it come to security.
+Important thing when it comes to security.
 Always inform the business of the techcnical risk that can exist of open vulnerabilties that has not resolved and can potentially can affect the business and how will be solved.

 ### Definition of the cloud security
 Cybersecurity that protects data, application and services associated with cloud enviroments from both external and internal security threats.